octo-technology/OpenTezos/docs/explorer/exam.md

 What is true about private indexers?

-- [x] Private networks are used in many use cases.
+- [ ] They can only be run on private networks.
-- [ ] Running a private network means being blind to what is going on the network.
+- [ ] They need a private explorer to access the data.
-- [ ] The public indexers allow you to visualize the private networks without any customization.
+- [ ] They cannot be customized.
-- [x] Private indexers and explorers can be set up to monitor what is going on a private network.
+- [x] They can be run on public networks and provide an API access to its data.